Organique0/zakljucna/readme.rst

 this project was build to be used on a a lamp server.
 It was build on USBWebserver.

+copy the files from the settings folder into your settings folder on your server (outside of root folder).
+Use the aplikacija.sql to recreate the database.
+Open the ER.mwb file in sql wordbench to view the diagram of the database.

 ###################
 What is CodeIgniter